 For array LUNs, the physical separation of the plexes protects against data loss if the following occurs:

 For example, a LUN failure can occur because of a double disk failure on the storage array.

-An entire site could fail because of a disaster or prolonged power failure.
-If this situation occurs, the site administrator enters a command to enable the surviving node to take over the functions of the partner.
-Data is accessed on the plex of the surviving node.
+The entire site might fail because of a disaster or prolonged power failure.
+If this situation occurs, the surviving site can take over the functions of the disaster site as a result of a switchover.
+Data is accessed on the plex of the surviving site.

 The following illustration shows the relationships of plexes and pools to an aggregate.
-One plex is associated with pool0 and one plex is associated with pool1.
-The number 0 is typically associated with the local pool and the number 1 is typically associated with the remote pool.
+One plex is associated with pool 0 and one plex is associated with pool 1.
+The local pool is pool 0 while the remote pool is pool 1.
 The remote plex is the mirror of the aggregate.